Frequently Asked Questions:

 Q: Is there a warranty on the parts and labor?

-A: We stand behind our work, however each warranty claim is on a case by case basis.
-There are many factors that can cause a claim and we need to examine the situation and determine the root.
+A: We stand behind our work; however, each warranty claim is on a case-by-case basis.
+There are many factors that can cause a claim, and we need to examine the situation and determine the root cause.
 A defective part?
 An error in machine work?
 Improper assembly by the engine builder?
 Freak situation?
 Alignment of the planets?
-Regardless, we give you 60 days from the time you receive your part back to be installed on the engine and put into service to make sure everything is working correctly.
-That means get your engine together and running ASAP!.
+Regardless, we give you 60 days from the time you receive your part back to install it on the engine and put it into service to make sure everything is working correctly.
+That means get your engine together and running as soon as possible!

 A: No!

-Q: What if it turns out my part is in good shape and does not need major service aka things are well within service limits?
+Q: What if it turns out my part is in good shape and does not need major service?

-A: At times we find that a head is in great shape and still has lots of service life in it without needing any major machine work (you lucky dog).
-However any used cylinder will need some very minor touch up work before going back in the engine.
-Typically head gasket surface is leveled and cylinder walls de-glazed for fresh piston rings.
+A: At times we find that a head or cylinder is in great shape and still has lots of service life in it without needing any major machine work.
+However, any used cylinder will need some very minor touch-up work before going back in the engine.
+Typically, the head gasket surface is leveled and cylinder walls de-glazed for fresh piston rings.
 We will not perform any service work that is not necessary.

-Q: Can you repair stripped threads / remove a broken bolt?
+Q: Can you repair stripped threads or remove a broken bolt?

-A: Cylinders will be bored either 0.5mm (0.020") or 1.0mm (0.040") over size.
-The final size is determined by how much a cylinder has worn and the minimal amount of material to be removed from the bore necessary for the walls to be clean and free from any pitting or irregular wear / damage.
-These are standard over size intervals that will allow all the other engine components to continue to work properly without additional modification.
-We do not machine cylinders larger than 1.0mm over size.
-While there are larger "big bore" piston kits on the market for many of these engines, such kits often require other engine modifications to make sure all the parts work together and have the proper clearances tested.
+A: Cylinders will be bored either 0.5 mm (0.020") or 1.0 mm (0.040") oversize.
+The final size is determined by how much a cylinder has worn and the minimal amount of material to be removed from the bore necessary for the walls to be clean and free from any pitting or irregular wear/damage.
+These are standard oversize intervals that allow all the other engine components to continue to work properly without additional modification.
+We do not machine cylinders larger than 1.0 mm oversize.
+While there are larger “big bore” piston kits on the market for many of these engines, such kits often require other engine modifications to ensure all the parts work together and have the proper clearances.
 Such parts should be considered for racing only.

 A: Motorcycle mileage is vastly different from automotive mileage; it is about a 5:1 ratio between the two.
-A modern car with 30,000 miles on the clock is low, but a vintage motorcycle with the same mileage indicates that a bike was ridden a lot.
-This would be the equivalent of a car with 150,000 miles.
-These machines require more frequent maintenance due to fast running engine speeds, how hard an engine has to work (smaller the engine, the faster it wears), radical temperature fluctuations (air cooled vs. water cooled) and nature of the metals used to make them back in the day.
-Based on our experience here are the approximate mileage service intervals where one of these vintage Honda engines would expect to have the “top end” (head and cylinders) taken apart for cleaning & inspection.
-These mileage intervals also assume that an engine has been well cared for during its service life, which means regular oil changes with proper zinc fortified oil, valve and cam chain adjustments @ 1500 mile intervals and the engine was not abused (aka not run overlay hard for long time periods).
-Most engines are not perfectly cared for and may need top end service work at mileage intervals lower than these following values.
-The below values are in miles.
-Multiply x 1.609 for KM.
+A modern car with 30,000 miles is low, but a vintage motorcycle with the same mileage indicates it was ridden a lot—equivalent to a car with 150,000 miles.
+These machines require more frequent maintenance due to fast running engine speeds, how hard an engine has to work, radical temperature fluctuations (air cooled vs. water cooled), and the nature of the metals used back in the day.
+Based on our experience, here are the approximate mileage service intervals where one of these vintage Honda engines would expect to have the “top end” (head and cylinders) taken apart for cleaning and inspection.
+These mileage intervals assume an engine has been well cared for during its service life with regular oil changes (proper zinc-fortified oil), valve and cam chain adjustments every 1,500 miles, and no abuse.
+Most engines are not perfectly cared for and may need top-end service work earlier than these values.
+The values below are in miles (×1.609 for km):